daniran/emoticon-parser/README.md

 ## Parser

 Actual parsing is done by building a tree of characters during initialization.
-The tree contains all possible symbol combinations - when running with `debug: true` you can see the tree printed to console, depending on the emoticon symbols, it would look something like this:
+The tree contains all possible symbol combinations - when running with `debug: true` you can see the tree printed to console.

+Depending on the emoticon symbols, it would look something like this:

 ```
   ├─┬ :